 If you are responsible for transport planning or business development at a 3PL, then your requirements may be slightly different.
 You might be analyzing future customers’ transport data to work out how you can run a potential customer’s operation more effectively, proposing realistic routes, offering an appropriate level of service in the most cost-effective way, to win the contract.
 The same principle applies.
 Uploading the data into Paragon’s route optimization software allows you to fine tune parameters and build a compelling business case for you to win the contract.

-Let’s have a look at some transport operations that are already using Paragon strategically:
+Let’s look at a couple of transport operations that are already using Paragon strategically:

 Chicago-based V&V Supremo makes upward of 400 deliveries of authentic Mexican dairy, meat and corn products every week in the Chicago area, as well as to retail customers throughout the US.